GangsterFox/AliuFox-themes/README.md

 > Thanks for the help from Hanibee for making the darker version of Cozy202K.
 >
-> Thanks for the help from Veis for allowing me to use his Revert theme to make accent colors work on the plugin
+> Thanks for the help from Veis for allowing me to use his Revert theme to make accent colors work on the plugin.
+>
+> Thanks to Fred for fixing my spelling errors in the docu.

 <h1 align="center">Cozy202K</h1>